Crossbeam Security Policy

-The Service is designed to logically separate Customer’s Customer Data from that of other customers.
-Crossbeam’s application logic is designed to enforce this segmentation by permitting each User access only to accounts to which that User has been granted access.
+The Service is designed to logically separate each customers’ data from that of other customers.
+Crossbeam’s application logic is designed to enforce this segmentation by permitting each end user access only to accounts that the user has been granted access to.

 - User Roles

-User roles specify different levels of permissions that Customer can use to manage its Users.
-Customer can invite Users to its Service account without giving all Users the same levels of permissions.
+User roles specify different levels of permissions that the Customer can use to manage the users on the Service account.
+Customer can invite users to Customer’s Crossbeam account without giving all team members the same levels of permissions.